Botswana's High Court Rules Homosexuality Is Not A Crime

 Botswana joins a handful of other African nations that have recently decriminalized homosexuality — but Tuesday's ruling comes after a court in Kenya refused to take that step last month.

 In both Botswana and Kenya, the ban on same-sex relations has its roots in British colonial law.
-Their bans share language, as they mention "carnal knowledge [of another person] against the order of nature."
+Their bans share language, as they mention "carnal knowledge ... against the order of nature."

-The ruling comes 16 years after Botswana's Court of Appeal upheld the ban, saying the time had not yet come to decriminalize same-sex sexual behavior, even between consenting adults, and in private.
+The ruling comes 16 years after Botswana's Court of Appeal upheld the ban, saying the time had not yet come to decriminalize same-sex relations, even between consenting adults and in private.

-In addition to constitutional issues, the High Court's justices questioned the rationale behind the ban.
+In addition to constitutional issues, the High Court's justices questioned the rationale for the ban.
 According to a partial transcript released by LEGABIBO, the court wrote:

 "What regulatory joy and solace is derived by the law, when it proscribes and criminalizes such conduct of two consenting adults, expressing and professing love to each other, within their secluded sphere, bedroom, confines and/or precinct?"